What Is Art Therapy? How An Art Therapist Can Improve Mental Health

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

 Art therapy can be a helpful method of therapy for various forms of mental illness, including depression, anxiety, eating disorders, and substance use disorders.
-Many people may find healing expressing themselves with different art mediums such as painting, clay modeling, and even dance in art therapy.
-This article will describe what it is, how it works, and how you can get art therapy online.
+Many people may find healing through expressing themselves with different art mediums such as painting, clay modeling, and even dance in art therapy.
+This article will describe what art therapy is, how art therapy works, and how you can get art therapy online.

 Getty/Halfpoint Images